 In 1997, the European Union (EU) signed the Amsterdam Treaty, which made explicit the values on which the EU is based, including human rights, the principle of the rule of law, and democracy.
 Despite these affirmed values, Florence Ellinwood Allen Professor of Law Gráinne de Búrca writes in a new article, the governments of some member states have taken on increasingly authoritarian characteristics while facing very few repercussions from the EU’s political institutions.

-In her article, published in the International Journal of Constitutional Law, de Búrca examines the EU’s treatment of Poland and Hungary, whose governments, she says, have amongst other tactics limited the freedom of the press, the rights of LGBTQ+ communities, and significantly compromised judicial independence.
+In her article, published in the International Journal of Constitutional Law in May 2022, de Búrca examines the EU’s treatment of Poland and Hungary, whose governments, she says, have amongst other tactics limited the freedom of the press, the rights of LGBTQ+ communities, and significantly compromised judicial independence.
 De Búrca offers possible explanations for the seeming reluctance on the part of the EU Council and the EU’s other member states to respond.
 Among the reasons she considers are the EU’s fear that if disciplined, member states might leave the union and form alliances with other authoritarian states; a desire by member states not to impose penalties against other states lest they be held accountable for their own violations; and a belief that authoritarian regimes can be contained within national borders without impacting the EU as a whole.

 Ultimately, de Búrca writes, these potential explanations provide insufficient reasons for inaction.
 In the face of these populist illiberal movements and governments, she says, this failure to confront authoritarianism weakens and damages the EU and leaves democracies across Europe—which are closely connected to one another through the EU’s internal market and its so-called Area of Freedom Security and Justice—vulnerable to various forms of contagion and to populist threats.